Disorder Operator and R\'enyi Entanglement Entropy of Symmetric Mass Generation

 {\it Results of entanglement entropy.---} Fig.~\ref{fig:entropy} shows our results for the EE for various $V$ values, for corner-free bipartitions of size $L\times L/3$ for $L=3,6,9$ as shown in Fig.~\ref{fig:model} (d) and (e).
-We expect the EE to exhibit the scaling form of $S^{(2)}_M = al -\gamma$ with $l=2L$.
+Since there is no corner contribution in our measurement, we expect the EE to exhibit the scaling form of $S^{(2)}_M = al -\gamma$ with $l=2L$.
 As shown in Ref.~\cite{chen2017two}, the constant term $\gamma$ of the EE on a torus depends on several global geometric parameters of the entire system and the subregion.
 In Fig.~\ref{fig:entropy}, we see that the EE is dominated by the perimeter law for all values of $V$.
 In the inset, we plot the intercepts $\gamma$ as a function of $V$ and observe a maximum at $V = V_c$.
-Interestingly, we find $\beta(\theta)$ to behave similarly to $\gamma$ at $\theta=\pi/2$, where $S_M^{(2)}$ and $X_c^M$ map onto each other for noninteracting problems~\cite{jiang2022fermion}.
+Interestingly, we find that $\beta(\theta)$ from the disorder operator with smooth boundary and $\theta=\pi/2$ behaves similarly to $\gamma$ from EE, where $S_M^{(2)}$ and $X_M$ map onto each other for noninteracting problems~\cite{jiang2022fermion}.